ledruide22/ssurgo_provider/README.md

 1. Requirements

-Download data from https://gdg.sc.egov.usda.gov/GDGOrder.aspx and unzip it.
+Download data from https://gdg.sc.egov.usda.gov/GDGOrder.aspx or https://nrcs.app.box.com/v/soils/folder/148414960239 and unzip it.

 2. How to use it